gt-crnch-rg/read-the-docs/docs/general/using-slurm-examples.rst

 with Slurm on the Rogues Gallery testbed.

-Here is a simple example using `Open MPI <https://www.open-mpi.org/>`__ that you can run on the Newell cluster that runs the commmand ``hostname`` and outputs it to a file.
+Here is a simple example using `Open MPI <https://www.open-mpi.org/>`__ that you can run on the Newell cluster that compiles and runs code for a simple MPI "hello world" program.

 First, create a file or download the C code from here:
 `mpi-hello-world.c <https://github.com/mpitutorial/mpitutorial/blob/gh-pages/tutorials/mpi-hello-world/code/mpi_hello_world.c>`__.